xiaoxuanzi/multi-Pings/README.md

 A tool for collecting packet delay and loss statistics using ICMP echo.

 ## Description
-multi-Pings is a tool for collecting packet delay and loss statistics using ICMP echo. it is not a linux command, such as ping or mping.<br>
+Multi-Pings is a tool for collecting packet delay and loss statistics using ICMP echo.
+It is not a linux command, such as ping or mping.<br>
 * Ability to send ICMP ECHO_REQUEST to multiple hosts simultaneously
-* Hosts ip be read from stdin
+* Host ips be read from stdin
 * The results are output in a specified format

 ## Usage